clj-easy/graal-docs/README.md

 When you add GraalVM's `native-image` [`-H:+PrintAnalysisCallTree`](https://github.com/oracle/graal/blob/master/substratevm/REPORTS.md#call-tree) option, under `./reports` you will learn what packages, classes and methods are being included in your native image.
+Note that this option will likely slow down compilation so it's better to turn it off in production builds.

 ### native-image RAM usage